kbokh/mesosdockers/ua-cuda-base/README.md

-## SRK-Cuda-Base
+## UA-Cuda-Base

 This dockerfile is destined for research and development of machine learning technologies especially deep learning.
 It can be use with mesos cluster.
-SRK-Cuda-Base is based on:
+UA-Cuda-Base is based on:
 - debian
 - cuda 7.5.18
 - cuDNN